 4.1 Evaluating changes in soil N pools and net transformation

 Ecosystem C and N stocks control terrestrial productivity (Chapin et al., 2011) and can be substantially reduced by high severity fire (Bormann et al., 2008).
 There was evidence of large C and N losses from O horizon combustion (~1,500 g/m2 and 50 g/m2 of C and N respectively) and erosion (7-225 g/m2 and 0.3-11 g/m2 of C and N over 4 post-fire years) (Pierson et al., 2019) after the Hayman fire.
-However C and N stocks remained relatively similar in burned and unburned mineral soils (Table 1) because mineral soils have a higher heat capacity than O horizons, making them less susceptible to combustion losses (Neary et al., 1999).
+However the C and N stocks we measured were similar in burned and unburned mineral soils (Table 1) potentially because mineral soils have a higher heat capacity than O horizons, making them less susceptible to combustion losses (Neary et al., 1999).
 Mineral soil C stocks were only reduced by 6%, on average, which is similar to the 11% reductions reported in a meta-analysis of 57 fires (Nave et al., 2011).
 Conversely, we saw a 5% increase in mineral soil N stocks post-fire.
 While this finding differs from previously reported 12% reductions (Nave et al., 2011), it is not entirely surprising.
 Combustion losses of N from severe fire are generally small relative to total pre-fire stocks (Page-Dumroese & Jurgensen, 2006) and soil N retention can increase after fire due to the incorporation of N into microbial biomass (Xu et al., 2022).

 The slight changes in mineral C and N stocks lowered C:N ratios in burned mineral soils (19:1) compared to unburned mineral soils (23:1), though these differences were not statistically significant.
 Because nitrogen mineralization rates tend to increase with decreasing substrate C:N ratios (Chapin et al., 2011), we might expect mineralization to be higher in burned mineral soils.
 However, both burned and unburned mineral soils fell below the critical threshold (C:N of 25:1) that microbes require to meet their nitrogen requirements (Chapin et al., 2011) suggesting that soil microbes would be C-limited, rather than N-limited, in both burned and unburned soils.
 Net N mineralization rates were similar in burned and unburned mineral soils (Figure 6) in the absence of underlying differences in substrate quality.